Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_DescriptionT.md

 🔄 Can be enabled/disabled during gameplay, but changes will only be applied to newly spawned creatures or creatures in inactive areas.

-**❗ Conflicts:** Incompatible with any mod that changes creature resource drop timers.
+**❗ Conflicts:** Incompatible with any mod that changes creature resource drop timers (e.g Instant Monster Loot Drop).

 **🔧 Changes:**
 - **Resource Drop Speed:**